-Within a Message Flow project, there are a number of virtual folders containing groups of resources.
-These are:
+Within a Message Flow project, a number of virtual folders contain groups of resources:

 Flows This virtual folder is always shown after project creation, and contains .msgflow files, which are grouped by namespaces.

 Maps This virtual folder is shown only when it contains .msgmap files, which are grouped by namespaces.